Murwillumbah railway line: Route

+The first section of the line opened on 15 May 1894, running 38 miles 57 chains from Lismore to Mullumbimby.
+The next section opened on 24 December 1894, extending the line a further 24 miles 38 chains to Condong Sugar Mill via Murwillumbah.
+There were 5 stations on this section: Billinudgel, Mooball, Burringbar, Dunbible and Murwillumbah.
+These stations were built to a much cheaper standard than usual, with no platforms, instead using end platform cars.
+The total cost of constructing these two sections was £805,110.

+An extension from Lismore to Casino was officially opened by the Governor on 14 May 1903, however trains were not expected to run until the end of June.
+There was hope at this time that the line could soon be connected to both Brisbane and Sydney.
+The line was finally opened by government gazette on 19 October 1903.

-Ballina Branch
+Branch Line

-This is also known as the Ballina-Booyong Railway line and it opened in 1930 operating between Booyong and Ballina.
+The Ballina branch line opened in 1930 operating between Booyong and Ballina.
 It was the result of lobbying by the community of Ballina.
 The line operated a mixed passenger and goods train six days a week but it struggled to be viable and passenger services ceases on 16 April 1943.

 All services were suspended from 11 June 1948 after flood damage and landslip.
 The line was closed on 12 January 1949 and this closure was enacted in NSW Parliament on 14 October 1953.

 The remains of this line are visible along the Booyong-Teven Road, including the piers from the bridge across North Creek Canal near Ballina.

-Proposed extension
+Proposed Extension

 When Queensland's South Coast line reached Tweed Heads in 1903, there were immediate calls from local Members of the Parliament of New South Wales to extend the Murwillumbah line another 18 mi to Tweed Heads so the two railways could meet.
 The Parliamentary Standing Committee on Public Works Committee examined the proposal but narrowly voted against it in 1904.
 There were three other proposals to extend the railway to Tweed Heads before the idea was dropped in 1928.

 A 1994 study by Kearney – Sinclair Knight for the State Rail Authority of NSW entitled 'Review of Investment Options – Casino to Murwillumbah line' did not favour the extension of the line to Robina.
 It found the mooted connecting line between Robina in the Gold Coast and Murwillumbah would merely reinforce this existing poor targeting of the service and that "...the present population density in the area is too low to provide adequate benefit to cost ratios on investments in the line.

 In 2011, the NSW Department of Transport commissioned a feasibility study to reopen the Murwillumbah line, including to extend rail services in northern NSW to connect with the Queensland Rail system and Coolangatta Airport.
 The feasibility report was released in April 2013 and concluded it would take $952 million to bring the line back to a required standard (over $7 million per km).